NISYSLAB/Emory-BMI-GSoC/README.md

 **Required Skills:** Python and C (or another high-performance language for concore real-time implementation).

 **Code Challenge:** Prior experience in Python and your proposed implementation language (such as Python) must be demonstrated.

+A patched real-time Linux is advantageous for concore since we support Linux already.
+Although we have not run concore on Raspberry Pi, this could be a small test for someone who has access to a Rapberry Pi.

 **Source Code:**  https://github.com/ControlCore-Project/concore